Daily, snackable writings and podcasts to spur changes in thinking.

 In lieu of this breakpoint in the ability to read, many writers end up pandering to the average reader who has developed little beyond a knowledge and know-how of the mere mechanics of language.
 This is a race to the bottom – a regression to the mean - as writers try to appeal to the largest number of people, the writing is forced to become diluted, and by default: mediocre.

-It’s good in moderation but a fallacy in the extreme, grafted from the betty business motto that the customer is always right.
-While that might be true for ephemeral products that are produced to generate a business and a profit, it would be shot-sighted in the least to say that such a motto applies to something like writing, which can effectively last forever.
+It’s good in moderation but a fallacy in the extreme, grafted from the petty business motto that the customer is always right.
+While that might be true for ephemeral products that are produced to generate a business and a profit, it would be short-sighted in the least to say that such a motto applies to something like writing, which can effectively last forever.
 Dear writers, you aren’t simply writing for the current hoi polloi that you find yourself surrounded by, your audience extends from the billions that exist today to all future generations.
 Your audience is effectively infinite.
 So why cater to the opinion of a few around you who currently spout the need for simple, short, clear, concise and potentially plain?

 Good writing urges the reader to level up their game as a reader.
 Some very good writing can be downright obnoxious, but such noxious effect is double-edged in it’s effect, like hormesis, it’s uncomfortable, but we benefit from that very discomfort.
 To crack a dictionary at the very least, and at most, to think in a way we’ve never considered before.
 Is the gift any less beneficial if you have to work for it a little?
 Certainly not, which explains why literary types will proudly attest to having read a book like Ulysses, Moby Dick, Don Quixote, or Paradise Lost.
 Some how the reading of such tomes feels like an accomplishment in it’s own right.
 While this is certainly not true in all cases, it most definitely is in some.
 The difference of course is whether a person has simply spent time looking at each and every word of such large books in order, or if they actually understood the levels of meaning that are reverberating through the text?
 Subtext, by default is a second perspective, and good writing begs the question of the reader: how agile is your perspective?
 Will you get lost in the rabbit hole or are you up for the adventure?